8n8/bigwebthing/README.md

 ## Crypto

-The cryptography is done using Cacophony, a Noise implementation in Haskell.
+The inbox messages are encrypted using Cacophony, a Noise implementation in Haskell.
 It uses the XX pattern.
 Each user has a pair of static keys.
 For each of their contacts they have some handshakes in various stages.
 Temporary keys deleted after one payload.

+All client-server traffic is encrypted with TLS.

+The Noise messages just contain blob hashes and secret keys, and then the actual content is symmetrically encrypted with ChaChaPoly1305.

 # Encodings

-## Message version encoding
+## Message header encoding for local storage

 A message version is encoded as follows:
     8 bytes: POSIX time